elunna/nerfhack-changelog/README.md

 * green slimes are faster, going from 6 to 13 speed)
 * green slimes have a passive sliming attack (Grunt)
 * gremlins can steal intrinsics no matter the time of day (FIQ)
+* hezrou and steam vortices don't leave clouds unless they moved.
+This guarantees that they won't obscure their own visibility with self-generated clouds.
 * hobbits can get flint with their slings (xnh)
 * jellyfish get a passive paralyzing attack
 * Keystone Kops cannot be genocided (Un)